 My YouTube revenue is now between $500 and $600 per month.
 This fluctuates slightly, but it’s pretty steady up for the most part, and was something I never anticipated.
-Obviously as I continue to make videos my revenue should rise, so $1,000 a month is very real in the future.
+Obviously, as I continue to make videos my revenue should rise, so $1,000 a month is very real in the future.

 Now with this, it’s, it’s primarily passive and the reason why I would say that is because I would say about 80% of the revenue from this month is actually from 2018 videos.
 And about 15% of that is from 2017 videos.
 I didn’t make that money in 2017 but at least a few hundred dollars per month. comes from 2017 videos that I made.
-And then only about 5% from actual 2019 videos that I made in this particular month.
-So a lot of it is fairly passive, but the whole idea behind this passive income is, look, you’re putting something up front and that’s the misconception that people have.
+And then only about 5% of actual 2019 videos that I made in this particular month.
+So a lot of it is fairly passive, but the whole idea behind this passive income is, look, you’re putting something upfront and that’s the misconception that people have.

 That’s a disconnect where they think it’s free money.
 But realistically you’re either putting time upfront, which is what I did with some of these YouTube videos or you’re putting money up front.
 Sometimes there’s a third option as well.
 But yeah, you’re either putting time or money upfront so then reap the rewards of that work or that money input later on down the road.

 So, you really have to have an input to then get an output later.
 Unless like your grandma’s giving you checks every month in the mail or something.
 But other than that you’re going to have to put something upfront to then get a reward later.
 That’s what I did with this YouTube channel and it does feel fairly passive.
 But the thing is, look, because I didn’t put much work into it in January, I was traveling, I made two or three videos maybe four, I’m probably going to see the negative effects of that in February and in March and in April and for 2019 for not putting effort into it in January in this particular month.